aboxofsox/cdpm/readme.md

 - Native VLAN
 - Voice VLAN

-For trunked ports, the may send an LLDP packet, which isn't *quite* as useful as a CDP switch, given the scope fo this tool.
+For trunked ports, the switch may send an LLDP packet, which isn't *quite* as useful as a CDP switch, given the scope of this tool.

 - Port description
 - System name